West Coast Swing: An Appreciation

 You'll see the word 'masterpiece' in this commentary but I've tried to restrain from being too gushy with the term.
 As you've seen, it's hard to curb my enthusiasm.
 This personal appreciation is more about the art than the technicals of the dance; it's more about art appreciation than art criticism.
 I've given more weight to artistic interpretive excellence.
 Such excellence will more often compensate for technical demerits.
 Needless to say, such a selection process is personally subjective and also heavily biased by my musical taste.
 The collection is my pick of the best of a thousand or more WCS dances found in the depths of the Internet.
 Out of the almost 200 dances selected here for special attention, a much smaller subset will be graced with the aforementioned delightful opinions.

-There are hundreds of WCS dances on Youtube and within that universe there are so many dimensions that can be focused on for appreciation.
+There are many hundreds of WCS dances on Youtube and within that universe there are many dimensions that can be focused on for appreciation.
 I have skewed my selection process here toward an emphasis on the artistry of the Followers.
 In no way is this meant to diminish the complementary artistry of the Leads.
 In fact, my choices also honor a selection of the world's best Leads.

 The collection is a snapshot window spanning from around 2005 to present.
 There is always a new crop of outstanding dancers phasing in and contributing to the evolution of WCS.
 And of course, despite growing hotbeds of WCS world wide, my purview is somewhat skewed by English-speaking and U.S. dance competitions as found on the Internet.
 Almost all of my selection consists of world-class, champion-level competition dances.
 So they do reflect the high water mark in the dance and should not disuade you from the noble struggle when you discover how challenging it can be to emulate their artistry at full speed on the dance floor.
 They are an inspiration as well as an aspiration.

 My dance-floor experience with West Coast Swing began around 2003 as the final two (bonus) lessons of a Ballroom Dance Class at a Seattle ballroom (Swedish).
 I was profoundly captivated because, to me, WCS was so superior to the other ballroom dance forms I was taught.
 To me there's something that is not directly obvious going on with this art form as it has evolved.
 West Coast Swing is fun to dance socially, fun as a competitive sport, and fun to watch as art.
-I wanted to dig almost exclusively into that later artistic dimension in the commentary.
+I wanted to dig almost exclusively into that later artistic dimension in this appreciation commentary.
 I do not pose here as a WCS professional.
 I'm simply a devoted fan of the spectacular artistry in this art form.

 I hope you enjoyed this online tour of some of the breadth and depth of West Coast Swing with its special focus on Followers.
 This has been a labor of love and a total joy for me.
 Even if I'm the only one who uses this web page, it will have been worth it for the sheer convenience of revisiting these favorite works of art.
 If you've browsed into some of them and been intriqued enough to get into this amazing activity beyond enjoying it on the web, check out West Coast Swing at a dance studio/ballroom venue near you!